-If you want to ensure that a job ran and don’t want an email, you can also check the cron logs.
+If you don’t want to receive any email, you can also check the cron logs.
 On most systems, accessing the cron logs will require superuser permissions.
 The cron log can be found under “/var/log.”
 The cron or syslog file will display the log of executed cron entries.

 sudo grep crontab syslog

 Frequently Asked Questions

 Why is my cron command running every minute instead of once an hour?